FAQs - General

 A rock clause can be found in most building contracts, typically fixed price contracts.
 It’s there to protect a builder from unfortunate, unforeseen circumstances like hitting rock during excavation.

-An Occupation Certificate is a certificate which authorises the occupation and use of a new building or home, or outlines a change of building use for an existing building in accordance with its consent.
+Not to be confused with a Construction Certificate (see above), an Occupation Certificate (OC) is a certificate which authorises the occupation and use of a new building or home, or outlines a change of building use for an existing building in accordance with its consent.

-• The total limit (including non-completion of building work, defective building work, and any other costs covered by the policy) is $340,000 per dwelling, with a sub-limit for incomplete building work of 20% of the contract price.
+The total limit (including non-completion of building work, defective building work, and any other costs covered by the policy) is $340,000 per dwelling, with a sub-limit for incomplete building work of 20% of the contract price.
+You can read more about HBC here.